ndufreche/blogbee/doc/day1.md

 ![PHP on cmder](http://i.imgur.com/DkgQJz2.png "PHP")

-Finaly, you need to set a domain net server in your operating system.
+Eventually, you need to set a domain name in your operating system.
 On Unix/Linux based OS, you can add it into ``/etc/hosts`` file:

     127.0.0.1   blogbee.dev